 - For more on the Grand Tour and Grand Tourists.
 Read my article about The Grand Tour – The Grand Tour

-- Thanks for reading.
-For more: The Educated Traveller my blog is packed with articles about Italy, France, The Alps – enjoy!
+- For more: The Educated Traveller my blog is packed with articles about Italy, France, The Alps – enjoy!

 Canaletto also painted views ‘vedute’ along the River Brenta, between Venice and Padova.
 One of my favourites is ‘The Mill at Dolo, on the Brenta Canal’.
 It’s interesting to compare the painting which was done around 1740 and compare it with the view today.
 They are remarkably similar.